Equal Opportunity Employer

-Wayne-Westland Community Schools is proud to provide the best educational opportunities for our 9,500 students from Westland, Wayne, Canton, Livonia, Garden City, Dearborn Heights, Inkster, and Romulus.
-The Wayne-Westland Community Schools has an early childhood center that serves children from birth to age five, eleven elementary schools (K-5), three middle schools (6-8), two high schools (9-12), an alternative education high school and an ultra-modern facility for career-technical training.
+Wayne-Westland Community Schools is proud to provide the best educational opportunities for our 9,300 students from Westland, Wayne, Canton, Dearborn Heights, Inkster, and Romulus.
+The Wayne-Westland Community Schools has an early childhood center that serves children from birth to age five, ten elementary schools (K-5), three middle schools (6-8), two high schools (9-12), an alternative education high school and an ultra-modern facility for career-technical training.

 The district promotes high expectations for success and provides students with a safe, caring, and nurturing environment.
 Wayne-Westland students develop the character, confidence, and values needed to become productive citizens in a global marketplace.

 Extraordinary results occur when schools and communities work together.
 Wayne-Westland assures every student a high-quality education and a jump-start on career and college futures.

 The District offers a Young 5's program for kindergarten eligible students.
-Talented and Gifted programs (TAG) for K-5 grade students which focuses on project-based learning.
+Talented and Gifted programs (TAG) for K-5 grade students focuses on project-based learning.
 Advanced classes are available for 6-12 grade students.
 Our middle school students can earn high school credits and our high school students can choose both advanced placement classes and earn direct college credit for free.

-We also have a virtual high school called Wayne-Westland Online which offers a flexible schedule for students to complete their high school courses online.
+We also have a virtual K-12 school called Wayne-Westland Online which offers a flexible schedule for students to complete their courses online with Wayne-Westland teachers.